 Let’s take up all the questions one by one.

-Number of form fields does count a lot, but not exactly in the way people think.
+The number of form fields does count a lot, but not exactly in the way, people think.

 In other terms, you need to compare the amount of information you are requesting to the information your customer is receiving from you.
 For example, if you are providing a trial service for a tool, asking for the annual salary of the consumer is just too foolish.

 Conversion rate does vary according to the industries with businesses and technology sector usually getting higher conversion rates.
 Although, the actual results depend on the marketing strategies adopted.

 Some of you must have heard about peak email sending times and social posting times.
 But have you heard about peak form submission times?
 Yes, they actually exist depending on what is getting submitted.